The wonderful Julian Clary and his very talented illustrator David Roberts visited the Academy today as part of the Essex Book Festival.

-Welcome to New Rickstones, an 11-18 academy situated in North Witham.
 It is an exciting time as the New Rickstones Academy of today is a place where we aim to get the best out of every one of our students.
-Whether it is our most gifted and talented, who regularly go to university, or the student who needs extra help; everystudent at New Rickstones Academy is valued as an individual in their own right.
+Whether it is our most gifted and talented, who regularly go to university, or the students who need additional support, every student at New Rickstones Academy is valued as an individual in their own right.

 Our primary aim is to ensure that all students fulfil their potential, but I am aware that they have a great deal to learn and much to enjoy in all that they do beyond their formal lessons.
 We therefore look to provide a wide range of sporting, cultural and adventurous activities for students to participate in, through which they can learn to work co-operatively and develop their leadership skills.

-We hope to create an environment which promotes an independent work ethic and encourages all students to acquire a love of learning.
+We create an environment which promotes an independent work ethic and encourages all students to acquire a love of learning.
 I want students to enjoy their school life and be inspired by their lessons, whilst providing each one of them with an academic challenge that enables them to realise their potential.
-Alongside this, we are committed to nurturing a supportive community which encourages a sense of social responsibility and personal development for all at New Rickstones.

-This is a challenging task, but my responsibility is to ensure that we fulfil our aims and build on our achievements so as to enable current and future students from New Rickstones Academy to be well prepared for the challenges of life in the 21st century.
+My responsibility is to ensure that we fulfil our aims and build on our achievements to enable current and future students from New Rickstones Academy to be well prepared for the challenges of life in the 21st century.